Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Entities-Search/quickstarts/php.md

 ms.topic: quickstart
 ms.date: 07/24/2019
 ms.author: aahi
-ms.openlocfilehash: 5d57924a22ee097cfe7f492d18b8f84e7e658f41
+ms.openlocfilehash: 2328313e15fafb3c0f96fdb77f3023afc1e4774f
-ms.sourcegitcommit: 75a56915dce1c538dc7a921beb4a5305e79d3c7a
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/24/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68478961"
+ms.locfileid: "74323585"
 ---
-# <a name="quickstart-send-a-search-request-to-the-bing-entity-search-rest-api-using-php"></a>Rychlý start: Odeslání žádosti o vyhledávání do Vyhledávání entit Bingu REST API pomocí PHP
+# <a name="quickstart-send-a-search-request-to-the-bing-entity-search-rest-api-using-php"></a>Quickstart: Send a search request to the Bing Entity Search REST API using PHP

-Tento rychlý Start použijte k provedení prvního volání rozhraní API Bingu pro vyhledávání entit a zobrazení odpovědi JSON.
-Tato jednoduchá aplikace PHP pošle vyhledávací dotaz na zprávy do rozhraní API a zobrazí odpověď.
+Use this quickstart to make your first call to the Bing Entity Search API and view the JSON response.
+This simple PHP application sends a news search query to the API, and displays the response.

-I když je tato aplikace napsaná v PHP, je rozhraní API webová služba RESTful kompatibilní s většinou programovacích jazyků.
+While this application is written in PHP, the API is a RESTful Web service compatible with most programming languages.

-## <a name="prerequisites"></a>Požadavky
+## <a name="prerequisites"></a>Předpoklady

 * [PHP 5.6.x](https://php.net/downloads.php) nebo novější